Cloud Repatriation: Examples, Unpacking 2024 Trends & Tips for Reverse Migration

 Here are some considerations for moving some of your apps, workloads, and data off the cloud.

-• Double-check compliance.
+- Double-check compliance.
 Depending on your industry, you might be subject to regulations that dictate where and how you can store certain kinds of data (like personally identifiable information).
-Check your compliance scores and know the impact of migrating to ensure that moving your infrastructure (including data storage) to a new environment doesn't run the risk of violating any regulations.
+Keep an eye on compliance and know the impact of migrating to ensure that moving your infrastructure (including data storage) to a new environment doesn't run the risk of violating any regulations.

 Important Questions to Ask Before a Cloud Repatriation